Experienced White Plains Divorce Lawyer Protects Your Rights

 - Maintenance (alimony) — Not every divorce includes terms for spousal support, but dissolving a marriage should not disadvantage one partner financially.
 Attorney Rosen works closely with you to identify your needs and negotiate an equitable settlement whether you are the receiving spouse or the one tasked with payments.

-Clients in Westchester County and throughout the Hudson Valley rely on Rosen and his firm for skillful representation and exceptional service.
+Clients in Westchester County and throughout the Hudson Valley rely on Attorney Rosen and his firm for skillful representation and exceptional service.
 Mr. Rosen will answer your questions and work diligently in pursuit of a successful outcome.

 The divorce process in New York